How to use PDF.js to highlight text programmatically

 Table of contents

-In this tutorial, you’ll learn two ways to work with highlight annotations in PDFs.
-First, you’ll integrate PDF.js to render existing highlights (and optionally simulate new ones with HTML overlays).
-Then, you’ll use Nutrient Web SDK to programmatically create and embed true highlight annotations into a PDF itself.
+This guide covers two approaches for working with highlight annotations in PDFs: using PDF.js to render existing highlights with HTML overlays, and using Nutrient Web SDK to programmatically create and embed real highlight annotations into a PDF.

 How to use PDF.js to highlight text programmatically